Top 6 Cities in the World for Launching a Start-Up

 Silicon Valley in California is pretty much the poster child for start-up friendly cities.
 Due to its reputation as a hub for new businesses, Silicon Valley has seen a huge influx of individuals with technical talent as well as people looking to invest in start-ups.
 Some of the nation’s biggest start-up competitions are in Silicon Valley, which means there’s plenty of opportunities to network, and garner the cash to really get your business model going.

-London is Europe’s tech hub, and produces more start-ups than any other country in the European Union.
-And, according to the experts, this vibrant city is one of the easiest places in the world to start a business!
+London is Europe’s tech hub and produces more start-ups than any other country on the continent.
+According to the experts, this vibrant city is one of the easiest places in the world to start a business!
 A lot of this is due to the lack of red tape when it comes to registering a business.
 15 minutes is all it’ll take you to make your start-up official, and London’s commitment to a sharing economy also helps keep costs low for small business owners like yourself.

-If you’re willing to brave Sweden’s cold winters, why not set up shop in Stockholm?
-According to Forbes, Stockholm is one of the best cities in the world for business in 2017.
-The reason is that Sweden’s government offers strong support to new companies and businesses, giving them tools which will help them to survive over the long term.
+If you’re willing to brave Sweden’s cold winters, why not set up a shop in Stockholm?
+According to Forbes, Stockholm is one of the best cities in the world for business.
+The reason is that Sweden’s government offers strong support to new companies and businesses, giving them tools that will help them to survive over the long term.
 Pair that with a strong economy and a high standard of living, and you’ve got the perfect combo to help you succeed, and keep your stress levels low while you do it!

 5. Tel Aviv

 Tel Aviv may be small, but it packs a mighty punch in the business and start-up world!
 This is another city that is very tech-heavy and, according to reports, has the highest density of tech start-ups in the world.
 As the epicentre of the Startup Nation, Tel Aviv is without a doubt one of the friendliest cities for small businesses.
 Some even say that the entrepreneurial spirit is a part of the city’s cultural identity!